Is pro bono free?

 My organization is not in one of your four cities.
 Can we still get help?

-Yes, access to Taproot Plus and Virtual Sessions is available to any nonprofit in the United States, the E.U., including the U.K., and India.
+Yes, access to Taproot Plus and Virtual Sessions is available to any nonprofit in the United States, the E.U., the U.K., India, and Canada.
 In addition, we also offer Speed Consulting events in select cities.

 How do I access services?